mizlan/significant-figures/lib/README.md

   `exp(0.000) = 10 ^ (  1c * 0.000) = 1.00`

-  I may work on a patch for this if I think it necessary.
-This will involve storing another piece of metadata for each value: its rightmost (or leftmost, given the total number of significant figures) significant decimal place.
+  A patch that resolves this will involve storing another piece of metadata for each value: its rightmost (or leftmost, given the total number of significant figures) significant decimal place.

   Since I have concluded there is no trivial general solution to this, I have chosen to retain the number of significant figures for 0-values, such